vigetlabs/unscramble/README.md

 1. A scrambled or jumbled word has only one valid answer.
 2. Use the contents of `/usr/share/dict/words` as a dictionary.

+Bonus points:

+1. Make it fast (try testing longer words, for example).
+2. Complete the exercise using a programming language that is new to you.

 To start:

+1. Clone this repository.
-1. Create a directory based on the name of your implementation language (e.g. `languages/C`)
+2. Create a directory based on the name of your implementation language (e.g. `languages/C`)
-2. Create a simple `Rakefile` that has, at a minimum, a `build` task within your language's namespace (e.g. `C:build`).
+3. Create a simple `Rakefile` that has, at a minimum, a `build` task within your language's namespace (e.g. `C:build`).
 You should check the environment and fail fast if dependencies aren't met.
-3. Create your implementation and run `rake` from the project root.
+4. Create your implementation and run `rake` from the project root.

 ### Example Rakefile